|Nutritional Guidelines (per serving)|

 - 1 large can (15 ounces) tomato sauce

 - 1 tablespoon chopped fresh parsley

 - 1/4 cup freshly grated Parmesan cheese, plus more for serving

 - 6 slices mozzarella cheese or about 4 to 6 ounces shredded

-- Use multicolored bell peppers instead of all green.
+- For extra color, use multicolored bell peppers instead of green.

-- Replace the veal with very thin chicken cutlets, turkey cutlets, or flattened pork tenderloin medallions.
+- Replace the veal cutlets with thin turkey cutlets, chicken cutlets, or thin pork cutlets.